dannberg/finops-for-startups/README.md

 - transparency
 - your audience gains a sense of ownership

-While I am working on _FinOps for Startups_, I'm going to simultaniously **research in public**, by which I mean publish my notes on [finopsforstartups.com](https://finopsforstartups.com).
+While I am working on _FinOps for Startups_, I'm going to simultaneously **research in public**, by which I mean publish my notes on [finopsforstartups.com](https://finopsforstartups.com).

 ## About this site